The average cost to pave a driveway is $4,897, but prices vary by size and material. This guide breaks down common cost factors and helps you budget.

 The most impactful cost factor of repaving your driveway is its size.
 Repaving your driveway costs between $7 and $14 per square foot, including labor and materials.
 The number of square feet will determine material and labor costs.

 A driveway should fit your landscape and your lifestyle.
 The perfect size will fit the number of cars at home at any given time without taking up too much of your lawn.
 Most driveways fall between 200 and 800 square feet.
-Repaving is also an opportunity to widen your driveway—whether to cost more cars or simply to extend your hardscape.
+Repaving is also an opportunity to widen your driveway—whether to accommodate more cars or simply to extend your hardscape.

-Here are the most common driveway repaving costs by common dimensions.
+Here are the most common driveway repaving costs by common dimensions:

 On average, materials will account for between 30% and 50% of the cost of repaving a driveway.
 While concrete and asphalt are two of the most popular options, you have a few more decisions to make.
 You can also choose to pave your driveway with pavers, stone, or permeable varieties of each.